Citrin deficiency: Post-NICCD

-All citrin deficiency patients post-NICCD should follow a low carbohydrate, high protein and fat diet.
+All citrin deficiency patients post-NICCD are advised to follow a low carbohydrate, high protein and fat diet.
 Based on clinical reports demonstrating the benefits of MCT supplementation for adolescent and adult patients, it may be advisable for patients to continue taking MCT supplements even after the resolution of clinical symptoms.

 FTTDCD

 A combination of dietary management and supplementation with MCT oil may be beneficial for patients with FTTDCD.

 AACD

 Dietary management and supplementation with MCT oil is recommended for AACD patients and has been shown to improve or resolve symptoms associated with citrin deficiency.

 Ammonia scavengers and arginine may be prescribed to better manage ammonia levels.
 Patients with brain edema caused by hepatic encephalopathy should avoid glycerol infusions because glycerol is metabolized in the liver to generate NADH, which worsens the condition and may be fatal.
 Infusions with mannitol to treat brain edema have been reported to be safe.
 Infusions with high-concentration glucose should also be avoided as it may exacerbate hyperammonemia.
-In serious cases where patients do not respond well to treatment, liver transplantation may be required as a final solution and has been shown to correct the metabolic disturbances caused by citrin deficiency.
+In serious cases, where patients do not respond well to treatment, liver transplantation may be required as a final solution and has been shown to correct the metabolic disturbances caused by citrin deficiency.